Magnesium bromide

+Magnesium bromide are inorganic compounds with the chemical formula MgBr2(H2O)_{x}, where x can range from 0 to 9.
+They are all white deliquescent solids.
+Some magnesium bromides have been found naturally as rare minerals such as bischofite and carnallite.

 Synthesis

-Magnesium bromide can be synthesized by treating with magnesium oxide (and related basic salts) with hydrobromic acid.
+Magnesium bromide can be synthesized by treating magnesium oxide (and related basic salts) with hydrobromic acid.
 It can also be made by reacting magnesium carbonate and hydrobromic acids, and collecting the solid left after evaporation.

 As suggested by its easy conversion to various hydrates, anhydrous MgBr2 is a Lewis acid.
 In the coordination polymer with the formula MgBr2(dioxane)2, Mg2+ adopts an octahedral geometry.